awinogrodzki/next-firebase-auth-edge/README.md

 In the [latest release of Next.js](https://nextjs.org/blog/next-13-4), the app router has reached a stable state and is no longer considered experimental.

-This significant update allows us to leverage various features, such as the [Web APIs Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) provided by Vercel's [edge-runtime](https://github.com/vercel/edge-runtime).

-In versions prior to 0.7, the Google system certificates had to be fetched with each request in the Edge Runtime.
-This process could result in middleware cold starts.

-Thanks to [Web APIs Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache), the certificates are now cached between requests in both the Edge and Node.js runtimes.
-This enhancement leads to improved response times of up to 100 ms for each request.

-### Migration to version 0.7

 With the introduction of version 0.7, several deprecated APIs have been removed, including the `isTokenValid` option.

 To successfully migrate to version 0.7, make sure to eliminate all deprecated options from your codebase.
 If you had any validation logic previously implemented in the `isTokenValid` option, you should now transition it to the `handleValidToken` option.
 Here's an example: